Skip to main content

 This is a deliberate protection.
 Congress and the VA wanted veterans to be able to attempt re-entry into the workforce without immediately losing their benefits if it didn't pan out.
 So if you're on TDIU and you want to try working again, you have a real runway.

-And even if a reduction is proposed after the 12-month threshold, you still get the procedural protections of 38 CFR § 3.105(e): a 60-day predetermination notice, the opportunity to submit evidence, and the right to request a predetermination hearing before any reduction takes effect.
+And even if a reduction is proposed after the 12-month threshold, you still have two procedural protections before anything changes.
+Under 38 CFR § 3.105(e), VA must give you a 60-day predetermination notice with time to submit evidence.
+Under 38 CFR § 3.105(i), you can request a predetermination hearing — but that request must reach VA within 30 days of the proposed-reduction notice, a shorter and distinct deadline.
 If you request the hearing on time, your payments continue at the current level until the hearing is held and a final decision is made.

 What About 100% Permanent and Total?

 Another common piece of the myth: "If you go back to work, you'll lose your P&T status."
 Permanent and Total (P&T) generally means the VA has determined your condition is unlikely to improve, and they don't schedule routine future exams.
 For schedular 100% P&T, working has no impact on your rating, period.
 For TDIU that's been designated P&T, the same 38 CFR § 3.343(c) protections apply — your rating isn't going anywhere unless you've actually maintained substantially gainful employment for 12 consecutive months.
-Even then, the procedural protections under § 3.105(e) still apply before any reduction takes effect.
+Even then, the procedural protections under § 3.105(e) (60-day evidence-submission window) and § 3.105(i) (30-day predetermination hearing request window) still apply before any reduction takes effect.

 At Augustus Miles, our VA-accredited attorneys see this fear come up constantly during consultations.
 Veterans turn down promotions.
 They quit jobs they liked.
 They avoid filing for TDIU when they could clearly qualify.
 The myth literally costs people their careers and their benefits at the same time.